ldtalent/iloris-puppeteer-crossbrowser/README.md

 We also experimented with `webscraper.io:` A website that provides some sample website for scraping.
 They also sell some useful plugins that could be used for scraping.

 You can make a `fork this project and make a pull request` if you know you have some ideas you'd like to implement extending this project further.
-Once again, my name is Ilori Stephen A and I am currently looking for a Job.
-You can download my `Resume` from [My CV](https://blog.learningdollars.com).
+Once again, my name is Ilori Stephen A.